 5. Aqueous ink printers

-Latex and UV printers are also known for their ability to provide very high quality prints.
-Additionally, these printers do not require specialised media.
-They can reproduce images on just about any kind of media be it paper, uncoated plastic, cloth and even rolls of leather.
+Latex and UV printers are also known for their ability to provide very high-quality prints.
+Additionally, these printers do not require specialized media.
+They can reproduce images on just about any kind of media be it paper, uncoated plastic, cloth, and even rolls of leather.

-The differences in the capabilities of different types of wide format printers, mainly stem from the different ink technologies these printers deploy.
-For those seeking in depth knowledge about exactly how wide format printers work and the various types of inks used for vinyl printing, here is a detailed post on the same.
+The differences in the capabilities of different types of wide-format printers, mainly stem from the different ink technologies these printers deploy.
+For those seeking in-depth knowledge about exactly how wide-format printers work and the various types of inks used for vinyl printing, here are detailed posts on the same.

-Applications of vinyl printing are a result of a combination of different types of Vinyl media and Inks used for vinyl printing.
+Applications of vinyl printing are a result of the combination of different types of vinyl media and inks used for vinyl printing.

 For example, a roll of vinyl when pushed through a solvent printer will give you low resolution but low priced print ideal for advertising on rickshaw hoods.
 Here’s why this makes sense: